 What to Put in Your First Aid Kit

-Tip: Every first-aid kit should have anti-diarrhea medicine such as loperamide (Imodium), but don't take it unless getting to a toilet isn't an option (e.g., you'll be on transportation all day).
-Antimotility drugs may exasperate simple cases of traveler's diarrhea by trapping bacteria inside instead of allowing it to pass normally.
+Tip: Every first aid kit should have anti-diarrhea medicine such as loperamide (Imodium), but don't take it unless access to a toilet isn't an option (e.g., you'll be on transportation all day).
+Antimotility drugs may exasperate simple cases of traveler's diarrhea by preventing troublesome bacteria from passing naturally.

 Money and Documents for Bali

 Hide credit card information (scramble the numbers in a way that only you understand) and emergency contact phone numbers in an email to yourself in case you need to contact banks.
 You'll want to bring along a few additional passport-sized photos with you if you intend to apply for tourist visas to visit other countries in Southeast Asia.

-Bali has plenty of Western-networked ATMs, however, bring backup cash just in case the network goes down.
-Consider bringing a few traveler's cheques and some U.S. dollars that can be cashed in for emergency funds in case your ATM card is compromised.
+Bali has plenty of ATMs that work on the usual networks, however, bring backup cash just in case the network goes down.
+Traveler's checks are an option, but bring some U.S. dollars that can be cashed in for emergency funds in case your ATM card is compromised.
 Ensure large denominations aren't torn, damaged, or marked in any way.

 Bringing Electronics to Bali

 You may want to bring along your smartphone, tablet, ebook reader, or even a laptop for taking advantage of free Wi-Fi in cafes and guesthouses.
 If you opt to bring fragile electronic devices, know how to protect them in a tropical environment.

 Indonesia uses the round, two-pronged, CEE7 power outlets common in Europe.
 Voltage is 230 volts / 50 Hz.
-Unless you intend to carry a hair drier (don't!), you won't need a step-down power transformer because most device chargers (e.g., mobile phones, laptops, etc) handle the higher voltage automatically.
+Unless you intend to pack a hair drier (don't!), you won't need a step-down power transformer because USB device chargers (e.g., mobile phones, laptops, etc) should handle the higher voltage automatically.
 Although many hotels have universal outlets that work with many cord types, you may need a small travel adapter (passive) to change the socket type in some places.

 Other Items to Consider Packing for Bali